marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

     return jsonify(result), status_code
 ```

 This is the actual GraphQL server.
 It starts by using the Flask request to get the data and then hands it to the GraphQL function that executes a query against the schema.
-Normally you would use "graphql" to execute the query asynchronously, but you cannot do that with Flask.
+Normally you would use "graphql" to execute the query asynchronously, but you cannot do that with Flask when you use the built-in server (but you can if you use gunicorn).

-Finally, it should be noted that the routes mnodule also includes a standard GET resources to the site's root, all it does is expose a link to the GraphQL playground.
+Finally, it should be noted that the routes module also includes a standard GET resources for the site's root, all it does is expose a link to the GraphQL playground.

 ## Accessing the server